Did John Cena’s Wisdom Keep WWE Wrestler From Being Put Out To Pasture? [Opinion]

 — Mac Diesel (@ONLYMacDiesel) February 23, 2017

-John Cena, is one of the WWE wrestlers who has made a big name for himself outside the wrestling ring, suggests the Big Show in a recent interview with Forbes Magazine.
+John Cena is one of the WWE wrestlers who has made a big name for himself outside the wrestling ring, suggests the Big Show in a recent interview with Forbes Magazine.
 It was a conversation that the Big Show had with Cena that made him realize there is life after the ring, but there was something he needed to do to ensure that was an option.

 Engage John Cena in the